 The steps you take before your event might mean the difference between a successful and an unsuccessful sale.
 Have you considered how you will mark your vehicles?
 Have you talked to your staff about the purpose and intent of this event?
 Are you banking on past success?

-It’s important to consider how a private sale will help you reach your goals and what steps you can take to ensure its success.4 Ways You Need to Prepare for Your Private Sale Click To Tweet
+It’s important to consider how an event will help you reach your goals and what steps you can take to ensure its success.

 Know Each Detail